Event Cinemas: Digital 3D

 GUO converted most of their Australian auditoriums and flagship cinemas to digital projectors.
 The installation of these projectors means that most auditoriums are now RealD 3D capable.
 Albany, Queen St Auckland, St Lukes, Henderson West City, Mt Wellington Sylvia Park, Broadway Newmarket, Glenfield Mall on level 5 Entertainment, Manukau Amersham Way, Highland Park, John Goulter Mangere, New Lynn and Crosstown Lakewood Court.

 4DX

 In late 2018, the first 4DX screen owned by the Event Group was opened in George Street (Sydney CBD).
 4DX stimulates all five senses, featuring moving seats and special effects including wind, fog, water and scents that synchronise with the action on screen.

+Junior

+Event Junior is a family‑friendly cinema experience by Event Cinemas in Australia, designed for children aged 8 and under.
+It combines an in‑cinema playground with slides, climbing structures and interactive games alongside movie screenings featuring modified lighting and sound, kid‑friendly seating and a dedicated children’s menu.
+The first Event Junior locations opened at Event Cinemas Macquarie and Shellharbour in October 2019.

 Boutique

 EVENT Boutique cinemas feature recliners with footrest, and in-cinema food-and-drink service.
 Guests have access to the Boutique Cinema 30 minutes prior to their session.
 Boutique is currently available at Event Cinemas George Street (Sydney CBD).

 ScreenX

-On August 15, 2023, Event Cinemas announced that ScreenX would come to Australia for the first time.
+On 15 August 2023, Event Cinemas announced that ScreenX would come to Australia for the first time.
 It opened at Event Cinemas Robina on the 17th of August.
 It later opened at Event Cinemas Campbelltown later that year on 14 December (in time for the Australian release of Wonka).